oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_service_mesh_mesh_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>A list of certificate authority resources to use for creating leaf certificates for mTLS authentication.
-Currently we only support one certificate authority, but this may expand in future releases.</div>
+Currently we only support one certificate authority, but this may expand in future releases.
+Request with more than one certificate authority will be rejected.</div>
                                         <br/>
                                                         </td>
             </tr>